Election results show many close battles in local mayoral races

-LOS BANOS, California (KGPE) – On the day after the election, results Wednesday evening are showing close calls for many of the local mayoral races across the Central Valley.
+LOS BANOS, California (KSEE) – On the day after the election, results Wednesday evening are showing close calls for many of the local mayoral races across the Central Valley.

 In Los Banos, only a handful of votes separate the mayoral candidates.
 Current city council member Tom Faria is in the lead against newcomer Paul Llanez.